A pastured turkey can cost two to three times what you’d pay for a supermarket bird. Is it really worth it? Here’s what you need to know.

-I saw some turkeys on my home a few weeks ago that definitely answered that question for me.
-These turkeys were probably around 5 months old, in a truck, on their way to slaughter.
+I saw some turkeys a while ago that definitely answered that question for me.
+These turkeys were probably around five months old, in a truck, on their way to slaughter.

-A “normal” turkey’s lifespan is about 7–10 years.
+A “normal” turkey’s life span is about 7–10 years.
 But these turkeys wouldn’t make it to see their first birthday.
 If they weren’t slaughtered for Thanksgiving, most of them would die of heart disease and organ failure by Christmas.
-20% of them have already died before they got to this truck.
-Around 6% of them had their heart give out within just 1-2 months of birth.

 Why Are These Turkeys So Different?

-In order to maximize profits, these turkeys were selectively bred to have incredibly large breasts, so large that they have trouble standing up… and forget about flying.
+In order to maximize profits, these turkeys were selectively bred to have incredibly large breasts—so large that the birds have trouble standing up.
+And forget about flying!
 Their legs often bow and sometimes spontaneously fracture under the weight.

 Turkeys on Antibiotics

-These were incredibly sick animals I was looking at on that truck – they are the end products of a sick and perverted industrial farming revolution that has spit on the wisdom of nature.
-Farming has gone industrial, so that 7 turkey “mad scientist producers” (it’s hard to call them “farmers”) in Nebraska produce 1 in every 10 turkeys grown in the U.S.
+The animals I was looking at on that truck were incredibly sick—the natural result of a commercial farming revolution that has rejected the wisdom of nature.
+Farming has gone industrial, so that the largest U.S. turkey farms produce well over a million turkeys a month.

-These producers have learned to hijack modern science to raise a turkey that gets this big in the shortest time possible, for around 33 cents a pound.
-By the time you buy the turkey, it’s been so filled with salt water that up to 40% of the final weight can be pure salt water.
+The entire commercial turkey industry has learned to hijack modern science to breed and raise a turkey that gets as large as possible as quickly and inexpensively as possible.
+Plus, by the time you buy the turkey, it’s been so filled with salt water that this solution accounts for up to 40 percent of the turkey’s final weight.

 So What Can I Do?

-The farmers who practice based on the wisdom of nature, the traditions of our ancestors, and the facts of modern science, all agree that raising a turkey on pasture, eating their species-specific diet is the best way to optimize the health of their farms, their turkeys, and you, their customer.
+The farmers who embrace the wisdom of nature, the traditions of our ancestors, and the facts of modern science all agree: A pastured turkey raised to eat its natural diet is the best way to optimize the health of farms, turkeys—and you, the customer.

 3 Questions for Your Farmer